-Cobb is a global genetics company that has been advancing science around the world for over 125 years.
+Cobb is a global genetics company that has been advancing science around the world for over 100 years.
 Cobb welcomes pre-proposals from researchers around the globe and encourages researchers to consider our worldwide presence and extensive customer network.
 We recognize that some solutions may not be universal.
-However, we encourage researchers to propose solutions that may be adapted to fit regional needs.
+However, we encourage researchers to propose solutions that may be adapted to fit regional needs and commercial application.